lexicHQ/docs/configure-website-bot.md

 });
 ```

-`window.webchat` is available throughout the scope of the page after the web chat module is set up.
+`window.webchat` is available throughout the scope of the page after the web chat module is initialized.

 ## Sending Events to the Bot